satorici/satori-cli/src/satoricli/docs/notifications.md

 The definition of where you will be notified starts on your playbook settings.
 In there, depending if you want to be notified every time (`log`), on every fail (`logOnFail`) or every time it passes (`logOnPass`) you will define if you want to be notified via email, via a Github Issue on your repo, via slack or via discord.

+By default, you will get notified with emails unless you change your playbook settings.

 ## Playbook Settings

 ```yml